BowlerHatLLC/vscode-as3mxml/distribution/src/assembly/README.md

 ## asconfig.json

-Add a file named [`asconfig.json`](https://github.com/BowlerHatLLC/vscode-nextgenas/wiki/asconfig.json) to the root of your project to enable the NextGenAS extension.
-A sample `asconfig.json` appears below:
+Add a file named [`asconfig.json`](https://github.com/BowlerHatLLC/vscode-nextgenas/wiki/asconfig.json) to the root of your project to enable the ActionScript and MXML extension.

+A sample `asconfig.json` file for an Apache FlexJS project appears below:

 	{
-		"config": "js",
 		"compilerOptions": {
-			"debug": true,
-			"library-path": [
+			"targets": [
-				"libs"
+				"JSFlex",
 			]
 		},
 		"files":
 		[
-			"src/MyProject.as"
+			"src/HelloFlexJS.mxml"
 		]
 	}

+Here's another sample `asconfig.json` file that is for a pure ActionScript project targeting Adobe AIR on mobile:

+	{
+		"config": "airmobile",
+		"compilerOptions": {
+			"output": "bin/HelloAIR.swf"
+		},
+		"application": "src/HelloAIR-app.xml",
+		"files":
+		[
+			"src/HelloAIR.as"
+		]
+	}

 ## Support this project

-Want to see more ActionScript tools and utilities like this Visual Studio Code extension?
+Want to see more ActionScript and MXML tools and utilities like this Visual Studio Code extension?
 Please [become a patron](http://patreon.com/josht) and support the next generation of ActionScript development on the web -- without a plugin!

 [NextGen ActionScript by Josh Tynjala on Patreon](http://patreon.com/josht)